junwai/Game/Game Rules.md

 - 1| Ice Blast: +X Hit, 1+X Damage ranged Attack, where X is Attunement.
 Cooldown.
 Special.
 - 2| Hoarfrost: Units within X spaces of your Elite have -2 Evasion, where X is Attunement.
 Passive
-- 3| Flash Flood: When 2 of your Commons form a straight line of spaces between them, non-Obstacle units between those Commons are moved from the highest numbered Common to the lowest until movement is blocked.
+- 3| Flash Flood: When 2 of your Commons form a straight line of spaces between them, non-Obstacle units between those Commons are moved toward one of the Commons of your choice until movement is blocked.
 Ignore blocked movement damage for this effect.
 Passive
-- 4| Oxidize: Your Elite's Range 1 Attacks have Piercing.
+- 4| Manifest Water: Your Elite may use up to X Reaction points as Attack points, where X is Attunement.
 Passive
-- 5| Manifest Water: Your Elite may use up to X Reaction points as Attack points, where X is Attunement.
+- 5| Oxidize: Your Elite's Range 1 Attacks have Piercing.
 Passive
 - 6| Hailstorm: Your units within 3 spaces of each other have a collective pool of Attack points to use.
 Passive
 - 7| Liquid Shield: Gain 3 Armor from any damage from Reactions.
 Reaction.
 - 8| Geyser: Enemy units take 2 Wounding Damage and need 2 Movement points to move into spaces adjacent to your Objectives, where X is Attunement.
 Passive.